Stafford: Norman and medieval

+Tudor

+In 1521, Stafford was described as 'a proper and fair town', although it went into decline during the Tudor period, and in 1540, many of the houses were described as being in a state of disrepair.
+Elizabeth I visited Stafford in 1575, at this time the town was still in a state of decay.

+The Ancient High House, believed to be the largest timber-framed town house in England, was built in 1595 for John Dorrington; it was extensively restored during 1976-86.

+17th century

-When James I visited Stafford, he was said to be so impressed by the Shire Hall and other buildings that he called it "Little London".
+When James I visited Stafford in 1617, he was said to be so impressed by the Shire Hall and other buildings that he called it "Little London".

-Charles I visited Stafford shortly after the outbreak of the English Civil War, staying for three days at the Ancient High House.
-The town was later captured by the Parliamentarians after a small-scale battle at nearby Hopton.
-Stafford still later fell to the Parliamentarians, as did Stafford Castle after a six-week siege.
-However, its famous son Izaak Walton, author of The Compleat Angler, was a staunch Royalist.
+During the English Civil War, Stafford was initially held by the Royalists; King Charles I visited Stafford shortly after the outbreak of the war in September 1642, staying for three days at the Ancient High House.
+The town resisted two assaults by the Parliamentarians in February 1643, but was later taken by them in May 1643, when a force led by Sir William Brereton captured the town by stealth.
+Stafford then became the seat of the parliamentary county committee.
+Stafford Castle was defended by a garrison led by Lady Isabel Stafford, but the Parliamentarians finally won control in 1643.
+A few months later an order was given for the demolition of the castle.
+However, Stafford's famous son Izaak Walton, author of The Compleat Angler, was a staunch Royalist.

-In 1658 Stafford elected John Bradshaw, who had been judge at the trial of King Charles I, to represent the town in Parliament.
+In 1658, Stafford elected John Bradshaw, who had been judge at the trial of King Charles I, to represent the town in Parliament.
 During the reign of Charles II, William Howard, 1st Viscount Stafford became implicated in the Popish Plot, in which Titus Oates whipped up anti-Catholic feeling with claims of a plot to have the king killed.
 Lord Stafford was among those accused; he was unfortunate to be the first to be tried and was beheaded in 1680.
 The charge was false and on 4 June 1685, the bill of attainder against him was reversed.

+18th century to present

 The town was represented in Parliament from 1780 by the playwright Richard Brinsley Sheridan.
 During that period, the town's mechanised shoe industry was founded, the best-known factory owner being William Horton.
-The industry gradually died, the last factory being redeveloped in 2008.

-In 1837 the Grand Junction Railway built a line from Birmingham to Warrington to pass through the town and link at Warrington, via another line, with the Liverpool–Manchester railway.
-Birmingham provided the first connection to London.
-Other lines followed.
-Stafford became a major junction, which helped to attract other industries.
-The Friars' Walk drill hall was completed in 1913, just in time for the First World War.

-On 31 March 2006 the Queen visited the town for the 800th anniversary civic celebrations.
+The shoemaking industry flourished over the next century, and became Stafford's staple trade, at its height in the 1880s, there were 39 manufacturers in the town.
+The industry went into steady decline from thereon, and by 1958 there was just one manufacturer, Lotus remaining.
+The last shoe factory was demolished in 1998.

+In 1814, Stafford was linked to the canal network by the River Sow Navigation; a short navigation which linked Stafford to the Staffordshire and Worcestershire Canal.
+The navigation fell into disuse in the 1930s.